kubernetes/enhancements/keps/sig-scheduling/6089-was-controller-apis/README.md

   * **Ownership & Skip Logic:** Child controllers (like standard `Job`) observe their `OwnerReference` pointing to a registered parent workload and explicitly **bypass** creating any `Workload` objects.
 This prevents duplicate resource creation and guarantees a single source of truth.
+However, because `PodGroup` is the runtime representation of the `Workload` blueprint, child controllers may still be responsible for instantiating the corresponding `PodGroup` objects themselves (or delegating this to the root controller depending on the integration design).
 * **Separation of Structure and Policy:** The integration strictly separates real-workload structure from scheduling policies:
-  * **The Controller owns the Structure:** The real-workload controller (e.g., `JobSet` or `LWS`) fully understands its own shape, hierarchy, and replication mechanics.
-It does not need the user to manually repeat this structure to the scheduler.
+  * **The Controller API owns the Structure:** The true workload API definition (e.g., `JobSet` or `LWS` schemas) fully defines its own shape, hierarchy, and replication mechanics.
+The user does not need to manually repeat this structure to the scheduler.
   * **The User owns the Policy:** The user knows *how* they want the workload to be scheduled based on their specific environment (e.g., "I want gang scheduling", "I need these workers colocated on the same network rack").